Straight Outta Compton (film): Development

 In March 2009, it was announced that the film was in development at New Line Cinema, with S. Leigh Savidge and Alan Wenkus writing, and Tomica Woods-Wright, Ice Cube, and Dr. Dre set to produce the film.
 In May 2010, it was announced Andrea Berloff would write a draft of the screenplay.
-In September 2011, John Singleton told The Playlist that he was in talks to direct the film, saying: "I can’t talk about it too prematurely about the stuff I'm doing because nothing’s come to fruition yet, but Cube and I are talking about doing the N.W.A. story.
+In September 2011, John Singleton told The Playlist that he was in talks to direct the film, saying: "I can't talk about it too prematurely about the stuff I'm doing because nothing's come to fruition yet, but Cube and I are talking about doing the N.W.A story.
 The script is really, really good, and so we're just figuring it out.
 New Line really wants to make it."

-Also in September 2011, F. Gary Gray, Craig Brewer, and Peter Berg were reportedly in talks to direct the film.
+Also in September 2011, F. Gary Gray, Craig Brewer, and Peter Berg were in talks to direct the film.
 In April 2012, Gray was selected as director.
-Gray had worked with Ice Cube on the film Friday and Dr. Dre on the film Set It Off.
+Gray had worked with Ice Cube on the film Friday and Dre on the film Set It Off.
 He has also directed some of their music videos.
 By 2013 the film was picked up by Universal Studios, who, in December of that year, hired Jonathan Herman to write a new draft of the script and brought in Will Packer to executive produce, alongside Adam Merims, Alan Wenkus David Engel, Bill Straus, Thomas Tull, and Jon Jashni.